-- (1) After receiving a complaint of child molestation, the Dean of Students will notify the appropriate authorities. - (2) After receiving a complaint of an instance of forcible sexual offense, rape or acquaintance rape, the Dean of Students will take appropriate action, including assisting the alleged victim in notifying proper law enforcement authorities if the alleged victim requests the assistance of these personnel.
-Evidence pertaining to any such possible criminal offense should be preserved carefully and provided to the law enforcement authorities - (3) In any instance of a criminal or forcible sexual offense, the Dean of Students will advise the alleged victim of the availability of counseling and mental health services in the area.
-In addition, Union Presbyterian Seminary will change an alleged victim's academic and living situations if those changes are requested by the alleged victim through the Dean of Students and are reasonably available. - (4) Other actions by the institution will follow the process outlined below.
+- (1) After receiving a complaint of child molestation, the vice president for student life and enrollment management will notify the appropriate authorities. - (2) After receiving a complaint of an instance of forcible sexual offense, rape or acquaintance rape, the vice president for student life and enrollment management will take appropriate action, including assisting the alleged victim in notifying proper law enforcement authorities if the alleged victim requests the assistance of these personnel.
+Evidence pertaining to any such possible criminal offense should be preserved carefully and provided to the law enforcement authorities - (3) In any instance of a criminal or forcible sexual offense, the vice president of student life and enrollment management will advise the alleged victim of the availability of counseling and mental health services in the area.
+In addition, Union Presbyterian Seminary will change an alleged victim's academic and living situations if those changes are requested by the alleged victim through the vice president for student life and enrollment management and are reasonably available. - (4) Other actions by the institution will follow the process outlined below.
 In the event that law enforcement authorities investigate an alleged incident of sexual misconduct, Union Presbyterian Seminary may choose to defer taking action until that investigation is completed.
 Even if the investigation and any prosecution do not result in a conviction, however, Union Presbyterian Seminary may take action.